Skip Navigation

 kaylyn.l.moore@ou.edu

 Kaylyn Moore is a current PhD student at the University of Oklahoma.
-She recently completed her master's thesis focused on the co-creation of a Choctaw specific cultural heritage with archaeology as a tool curriculum for Oklahoma high school students.
+She completed her master's thesis at OU, which focused on the co-creation of a Choctaw specific cultural heritage with archaeology as a tool curriculum for Oklahoma high school students.
 Currently, Kaylyn teaches the Voices of Oklahoma internship that introduces students to archaeology and cultural heritage.
 During the summer, she interns/volunteers on Defense POW/MIA Accounting Agency (DPAA) projects with the Alta Heritage Foundation in Poland and Germany.

 Horvey Palacios in front of a white background